 What is Delirium Tremens?

-Delirium tremens or also refereed to as alcohol withdrawal delirium (AWD) or DT’s is an extreme and severe withdrawal from alcohol which usually begins 2-3 days after someone who is dependent on alcohol stops drinking.
+Delirium tremens or also referred to as alcohol withdrawal delirium (AWD) or DT’s is an extreme and severe withdrawal from alcohol that usually begins 2-3 days after someone who is dependent on alcohol stops drinking.
 It usually appears after you have had a long period of binge or heavy drinking.

 What is Alcoholism?

 Alcoholism is an addiction to drinking alcohol and the inability to stop due to the intense and overwhelming cravings that it causes.
 Drinking alcohol in an unhealthy way can put your life at risk and cause harmful side effects to occur, including life-threatening health risks.

 It also includes “binge drinking” when you consume a significant amount of alcohol in a short period of time.
 For a man, that is considered five or more drinks within two hours and for a female, it is four or more drinks within a two-hour period.
 Binge drinking can cause serious health consequences and other safety risks to occur.

 Some of the signs and symptoms of alcoholism include the inability to cut back on your drinking despite the negative consequences, feeling a strong craving to drink, spending a lot of time drinking or thinking about it, giving up social activities or hobbies, withdrawal symptoms when you stop drinking, drinking during unsafe situations (driving or swimming), and missing obligations at work, school or relationships.

 Individuals who quit drinking alcohol will not all experience withdrawal symptoms.
 This depends on how often you were drinking, your medical history, and for how long you had been drinking.
 Some people will experience symptoms within a few hours of their last drink, while others don’t experience anything.